Being successful in business depends on one thing: selling something that customers will buy at a cost they can afford.

 Now that you have identified what you need to accomplish and what assumptions you need to test, it’s time to build your MVP.

-Follow these steps precisely, and you will develop a product that has a faithful customer base and is profitable.
+Follow these steps and you will increase the likelihood of developing a product that has a faithful customer base and is profitable.